 - Right to data portability.
 You may request a copy of all personal information you have provided to us after which we will transmit those data to another data controller of your choice.

 - Right to opt-out of marketing communications.
-You can exercise this right by clicking on the "unsubscribe" or "opt-out" link in the marketing e-mails we send you, or for SMS communications reply with "STOP"
+You can exercise this right by clicking on the "unsubscribe" or "opt-out" link in the marketing electronic mail communications we send you.

 - Right to withdraw consent.
 You may withdraw your consent to the processing of your personal information at any time.
 Such withdrawal will not affect the lawfulness of processing based on your previous consent.
 Please note that if you withdraw your consent, you may not be able to benefit from certain service features for which the processing of your personal information is essential.